 |Bearing cost of correcting defective work and errors – if you do not bear the risks of correcting defective work and errors then this indicates employment – if you do bear this risk, eg by having to carry out remedial work in unpaid time or as part of a fixed price/outcome contract, then that is an indicator of self-employment.|

 |Freedom to choose where and when you work – being tied to the client’s site indicates employment – the ability to work at home indicates self-employment.|

 |Integration – if you are integrated into a client’s organisation then that indicates employment – no integration indicates self-employment.
 Integration in this context could be work as part of a team, inclusion by name on the employer’s stationery or promotional literature, being on-call rotas.|

 |Mutuality – mutuality of obligations points towards employment, i.e. the client is obliged to offer you work and you are obliged to accept it – non-mutuality points towards self-employment.|

 Most interim assignments will be caught unless it’s a project or programme with defined end date and complete autonomy.

 Is it still worth doing interim work if caught?
 It depends on your rate if you decide to go back to a permanent role you will get additional benefits like sick leave, employee benefits and pension contribution but you will need to be a high earner for the salary equivalent to be on par with your contractor pay, even if the rates are reduced.

 The main thing contractors can do to minimise their tax liability is to pay as much as they can into their pension.
 The allowance changes each year but in 2017 this is £40k and can be offset against your gross salary/fee.
-Note lower tax payers should salary sacrifice a maximum of 32k and higher taxpayers to sacrifice £24k maximum as you need to add the tax relief on top.
+Note lower tax payers should salary sacrifice a maximum of 32k and higher taxpayers can claim the additional allowance via their self-assessment tax.

 If caught you need to decide how you want to be paid.